-When proceeding to the business transfer that involves the transfer of undertaking (one or more business units or parts of business units, i.e., organized means pursuing an economic activity) transferor and transferee must consult with employee representatives and provide relevant information on the planned transfer.
+When proceeding to the business transfer that involves the transfer of undertaking (one or more business units or parts of business units, i.e., organised means pursuing an economic activity) transferor and transferee must consult with employee representatives and provide relevant information on the planned transfer.
+The employee is entitled to maintain his job position previously held with the predecessor, with all existing terms and conditions, with the successor, once the transfer of the undertaking occurs.